mikezano/zano-press/src/learning-lessons/2025-09-13-Thats-All-Folks.md

 }
 ```

+This starting setup is the same as the [modern centering post](2025-08-15-Modern-Centering) which will make all the `.layer` elements stack on top of each other in a centered manner.
 Let's slowly layer in the pieces in the order of `.radial-circles`, `.blue-circle` , `svg` and add CSS to them.

 ## Red Ring Curtains